plone/documentation/old-reference-manuals/zope_secrets/security.rst

 attribute.

-User-defined roles can be set through the ZMI or the method ``_addRole()`` in the ``OFS.roles.RoleManager`` specialisation, which simply manipulates the ``__ac_roles__`` tuple as an instance variable.
+User-defined roles can be set through the ZMI or the method ``_addRole()`` in the ``OFS.roles.RoleManager`` specialization, which simply manipulates the ``__ac_roles__`` tuple as an instance variable.
 There is also ``_delRoles()`` to delete roles.
 The method ``userdefined_roles()`` on the base ``AccessControl.rolemanager.RoleManager`` class will return a list of all roles